 4. Leave No Trace

 Pack-it-in, pack-it-out!
-It’s a good idea for anyone playing and exploring in the outdoors to observe the seven Leave No Trace principles for minimizing impact and preserving a pristine experience for others.
+You can minimize impact and contribute to a pristine wilderness by observing the seven Leave No Trace principles.
 This includes picking up your dog’s waste and disposing of it in a proper receptacle.

 Other dog-specific considerations include respecting wildlife by giving other animals and critters space (and not chase), being considerate of other users (through good manners and etiquette), and monitoring and cleaning up food crumbs, spilled kibble, or toys.

 5. Trust Your Gut